yagizmumcu/Bookmark-Management-System/readme.txt

 Make sure that you have installed wamp, mamp or lamp.
 Please import bms.sql to phpmyadmin in order to initialize the database.
-Sanmple User Emails and Passwords: john@one.com - john
+Sample User Emails and Passwords: john@one.com - john
 GMHikaru@protonmail.com - hikaru
 GMMagnus@protonmail.com - magnus